aroyslipk/releaf-preview/README.md

 -   **🛍️ EcoStore:** An integrated marketplace where users can redeem their hard-earned XP to purchase sustainable products or get exclusive discounts from eco-friendly brands.

--   **🌐 EcoVast Hub:** A centralized platform to bring all eco-related organizations under one roof.
+-   **🌐 EcoVest:** A centralized platform to bring all eco-related organizations under one roof.
 This will allow users to easily discover and connect with local and global environmental initiatives, events, and volunteer opportunities directly from the Releaf app.

 ---